Import restrictions on certain Ukrainian cereals and oilseeds

 Published by AGRINFO on ; Revised

-EU restricts imports of Ukrainian cereals and oilseeds in some EU Member States
+EU removes restrictions on imports of Ukrainian cereals and oilseeds

 Commission Implementing Regulation (EU) 2023/1100 of 5 June 2023 introducing preventive measures concerning certain products originating in Ukraine

-The EU is temporarily allowing quota-free and tariff-free import of Ukrainian agricultural goods.
-However, it is preventing the release of wheat, maize, rape and sunflower seeds from Ukraine onto the market in Bulgaria, Hungary, Poland, Romania and Slovakia.
-This is intended to manage the increased imports of these products from Ukraine, and their effects on local farmers in EU Member States.
-Transit of these products through the five countries concerned, and release into the markets of other EU Member States, is still possible.
+The EU currently allows quota-free and tariff-free import of Ukrainian agricultural goods.
+In June 2023, it put in place measures to prevent the release of wheat, maize, rape, and sunflower seeds from Ukraine onto the market in Bulgaria, Hungary, Poland, Romania, and Slovakia.
+The aim was to manage the increased imports of these products from Ukraine, and their effects on local farmers in EU Member States.

 wheat, maize, rape, sunflower seeds